Photo by Justin Kunimoto Photography

-If you’ve watched the webinars, read the blogs and/or have seen me present on sales at WeddingWire World, then you should be well versed in how to reply when you get an email inquiry.
+If you’ve watched the webinars, read the blogs and/or have seen me present on sales at WeddingWire World, then you should be well versed in replying to email inquiries.
 When it comes to the initial outreach to vendors, approximately 80% of couples use email to inquire about their products or services.
 It makes sense when you think about how many are doing some or most of their planning from work, or late at night.
 It’s not only convenient; it’s very natural for these ‘digital natives’.

 Being first gives you an edge

-Whether it came through your WeddingWire storefront or directly through your website, replying quickly is your first step in getting them closer to a sale.
-They expect a reply within 24 hours of when they send it to you.
+Whether it came through your WeddingWire storefront or directly through your website, replying quickly is the first step in getting closer to a sale.
+Couples expect a reply within 24 hours of when they send an inquiry.
 Over 70% of engaged couples find vendor responsiveness to be one of the most important characteristics to look for while researching professionals.
 Unfortunately, 40% of couples say that they aren’t hearing back within five days!
 In today’s digitally-connected world, that’s an eternity.

 Now consider the fact that WeddingWire’s data shows that if you respond to a client within 5 minutes, rather than 30 minutes, you’re 100 times more likely to connect with a qualified lead.
 If you’re worried, thinking you’re already a slave to your email and now you need to be constantly connected, I want to give you hope.
 Weddings pros just like you are finding a balance or solution to this reality.